-- Take the delivery instructions from your authorised service workshop, or receive instruction from an experienced person from your own company before you start to operate your crane. - Make sure that you comply with the regulations of the country in which you use the crane (for example, certificate, safety helmet, and other personal protection devices).
+Take the delivery instructions from your authorised service workshop, or receive instruction from an experienced person from your own company before you start to operate your crane.

+Make sure that you comply with the regulations of the country in which you use the crane (for example, certificate, safety helmet, and other personal protection devices).

-- Carry out yourself only the service and maintenance work you have the requisite knowledge and experience of. - All other maintenance work may only be carried out by an authorised service workshop. - Make sure that every defect is rectified immediately, according to the instructions. - · Follow the instructions exactly! - All other work to rectify faults must be performed by personnel in an authorised service workshop!
+- Carry out yourself only the service and maintenance work you have the requisite knowledge and experience of. - All other maintenance work may only be carried out by an authorised service workshop. - Make sure that every defect is rectified immediately, according to the instructions. - · Follow the instructions exactly! - Do not adjust/replace safety hydraulic/ electrical components on the crane, as you can cause dangerous accidents.
+Only an authorised service workshop can do these actions. - All other work to rectify faults must be performed by personnel in an authorised service workshop!

 - Never clean the electronic system, plastic components, signs, or bearings with a high-pressure jet cleaner.
 It could cause damage. - Never expose the electronic system to high electrical voltages.
 This could damage the control system. - Never immerse the controller in water or other liquid.
-This will make the controller unusable
+This will make the controller unusable.

-If your crane is equipped with add-on lifting equipment (hoist, rotator, etc.):
+If your crane is equipped with interchangeable equipment and/or optional crane components (JIB, hoist, rotator, etc.):

-- The operation of the crane with add-on lifting equipment can differ from the operation as described in this manual. - You should therefore study the Operating Manual for the add-on equipment carefully before you use the crane. - Take particular note when placing the crane into or out of the transport position.
+- The operation of the crane with interchangeable equipment and/or optional crane components can differ from the operation as described in this manual. - You should therefore study the Operating Manual for the interchangeable equipment and/or optional crane components carefully before you use the crane. - Take particular note when placing the crane into or out of the transport position.